A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 Compromised safety in future collisions

 When a vehicle frame is bent, it can markedly compromise your safety in future collisions.
-Ignoring frame issues can lead to serious risks, including:
+Some of the biggest risks include:

 - Increased likelihood of injury during accidents